lanceberge/CUDA-Newton-Fractals/README.md

 # compile
 make

-# run code
+# run code - this will output testName.png in fractals/
 ./bin/newton <testName> [xPixels=?] [yPixels=?] [xRange=?] [yRange=?]
 [L1={true,false}] [step={true,false}]

 ## Or run my provided examples:
 make runOrder7
 make runOrder12

-# These will output testName.png in fractals/
 ```

 `testName` can be one of: